IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

   "Isabel" => "736-283"
 ```
 {: .output}

 Unlike tuples and arrays, dictionaries are not ordered.
 So, we can't index into them using numbers (except if the keys are these numbers).
+If we try to access *phonebook[1]*, we will get an error saying that key 1 has not found.
 ```python
 phonebook[1]
 ```